Andonome/core/README.md

 ## Character Creation

 Players make randomly generated characters.
 This stops the indecision and long reading which threatens to prevaricate a good games night by removing those decisions and the catalogue-perusal of classes and races.
-Typically this can produce a full table of new characters down to 15 minutes.
+Typically this can produce a full table of new characters in about fifteen minutes.

 The book contains decision-based character creation as a set of alternative rules, rather than a default.